Pacific Debt Relief Company Logo

 Types of Secured Debt

 Secured debt is any loan that is backed by an asset.
 Mortgages and car loans are the two most common, but you can back a loan with any asset of equal or greater value.
-For instance, if you own valuable artwork, you can back a loan with that artwork.
+For instance, if you own valuable artwork, you can get a loan with that artwork.

 If you fail to repay a secured loan, you may lose the backing asset or collateral.